Guaro (Larense)

 Guaro is an informal descriptive term for people from Lara State, in Venezuela.
-Guaro is also used by inhabitants of Lara, Yaracuy, Portuguesa, and Trujillo to refer to people (i.e. "ese guaro") much like "bloke" or "dude" is used in UK and US English.
+Guaro also means a blond haired person sometimes is used to refer a person that is not that intelligent relating it to the color of hair, it is also used by inhabitants of Lara, Yaracuy, Portuguesa, and Trujillo to refer to people (i.e. "ese guaro") much like "bloke" or "dude" is used in UK and US English.
 Also, in those regions, Guaro is an adjective used to describe someone who talks (or says) too much.
 Guaroloco (crazy guaro) is traditionally said of mischievous or extroverted people.
 It's relatively easy to recognize the people from this region of Venezuela because of their extensive use of the word guaro and its derivatives.